German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Introduction

 \textbf{Persona prompting} refers to a broad range of prompting techniques that aim to harness the general world knowledge captured by LLMs and steer the generation of simulated survey responses toward the perspective of the persona introduced in the prompt.
 Compared to alternative approaches for the alignment of LLMs, such as training dedicated models \cite{feng2023pretraining} or fine-tuning existing ones \cite{orlikowski2025beyond, suh2025language}, prompt-based approaches offer a number of crucial advantages: they are \textit{modular} (i.e., they can be used with different models and for different tasks), \textit{upgradable} (i.e., they can be modified and can be expected to improve in performance with the release of improved models), and \textit{shareable} (i.e., the prompts can easily be made available to other potential uses and users), among other advantages.

-\textbf{\emph{German General Personas}} are a prompt collection that consists of $5,246$ personas constructed from a representative sample of the German population.
-By grounding the \emph{German General Personas} collection in the information available in the ALLBUS \citepalias{allbus2023}\textemdash the German General Social Survey and thus the premier source of information on the attributes and attitudes of the German population\textemdash we demonstrate that more systematic and principled approaches to the construction of persona prompt collections are possible.
+\textbf{\emph{German General Social Survey Personas}} are a prompt collection that consists of $5,246$ personas constructed from a representative sample of the German population.
+By grounding the \emph{German General Social Survey Personas} collection in the information available in the ALLBUS \citepalias{allbus2023}\textemdash the German General Social Survey and thus the premier source of information on the attributes and attitudes of the German population\textemdash we demonstrate that more systematic and principled approaches to the construction of persona prompt collections are possible~\footnote{German General Social Survey Personas are available after registration: \url{https://doi.org/10.4232/1.14707}}.

-\emph{GGP} offers various potential advantages: First, personas introduce relevant contextual information to the model, providing it with the necessary information to meaningfully anchor predictions for a task or target variable in empirically observed associations and connections.
+\emph{GGSS Personas} offers various potential advantages: First, personas introduce relevant contextual information to the model, providing it with the necessary information to meaningfully anchor predictions for a task or target variable in empirically observed associations and connections.
 Second, the ALLBUS is a probability-based survey and the personas derived from it aim to represent the German population.
-While there has been a focus on the biased representation of populations that LLMs default towards in their generation of survey responses \cite{santurkar2023whose, durmus2024towards, sen2025missing}, the \emph{GGP} may potentially help to align LLMs better with the German population.
+While there has been a focus on the biased representation of populations that LLMs default towards in their generation of survey responses \cite{santurkar2023whose, durmus2024towards, sen2025missing}, the \emph{GGSS Personas} may potentially help to align LLMs better with the German population.

-As a main contribution, this paper introduces \emph{German General Personas}~\footnote{German General Personas Github Repository: \url{https://github.com/germanpersonas/German-General-Personas.git}}\textemdash a novel textual resource for NLP and Computational Social Science (CSS).
-We describe the creation process of \emph{GGP} and offer a preliminary analysis of its potential and utility through two exemplary demonstrations.
+As a main contribution, this paper introduces \emph{German General Social Survey Personas}\textemdash a novel textual resource for NLP and Computational Social Science (CSS).
+We describe the creation process of \emph{GGSS Personas} and offer a preliminary analysis of its potential and utility through two exemplary demonstrations.